 I used to be a songwriter when I was in my teens and twenties.
 When you have a great song title to start with, the rest of the lyrics almost write themselves.
 I once wrote a country song titled, “I Know Your Man is Cheatin’ ‘ Cause He’s Cheatin’ With Me.”
 I bet you can already anticipate what kind of “evidence” or examples would be found in the verses of a song like this.
 The same can be true with a Table of Contents in place.
 It gives you the skeletal framework to begin with and the book writes itself.

 This could also be applied to book proposal writing as well.
-When I was in middle school, if not elementary school, I was taught that each subject in an essay had a beginning, middle and end.
+When I was in middle school, I was taught that each subject in an essay had a beginning, middle and end.
 And one form of writing includes introducing the reader to the topic being discussed, getting into the meat of the subject next and then summing up the topic in the last section.
-I have organized teaching classes this way as well.
+I have organized my workshops this way as well.

 The Order in Which You Write